Scissorunner/C-programs/README.md

-Collection of programs written in C
+Collection of simple beginner programs written in C